One of the most frequent questions I get is, “how can I find a product manager job?”

 LinkedIn, Glassdoor, AngelList, Hired, Indeed, and Monster are all great job search sites that will enable you to get started with testing your hypothesis.
 Pick one and conduct a search that aligns with your hypothesis.
 For example, I might type in something like “fintech product manager” to confirm or disprove my hypothesis that I provide unique value in fintech.

 As you look, start deciding which specific organizations you want to target.
 Try not to target any more than 10 organizations at once.
+It's important to find companies in growing industries when you have a strong learning trajectory such as the work order software or screenwriting software industry.

 Why do I advocate for targeting?
 I advocate for targeting because if you try to shotgun across dozens or hundreds of organizations, you’ll lose rigor on testing your hypothesis.